 David was appointed to the new role of HWR Group General Manager Petroleum in January 2018.
 He is responsible for the New Zealand and Australian petroleum businesses, and also has a general interest role for HWR in the Auckland Region.
 Prior to this David was General Manager Business Growth and was involved in a number of acquisitions made by HWR since 2011.
 David himself joined HWR following the acquisition of Kauriland Petroleum (Mobil Fuels Distributor) in 2010 by Allied Petroleum.
 Prior to Kauriland, he held a number of senior accounting and general management positions within the transport and logistics industry.

-Bruce is the General Manager of the HWR Contracting Division and is responsible for 200 staff across three companies.
-He joined the HWR Group in 1996 as the SouthRoads Maintenance Manager and held several roles prior to being appointed General Manager in 2007.
-Bruce has 40 years experience in the engineering and contracting industries with a background in civil engineering.
+Dean is the General Manager of the HWR Contracting Division and is responsible for nearly 300 staff across three companies.
+He joined the HWR Group in 2004 working as an operator and studied part to gain his Diploma in Civil engineering.
+Since he has held several roles prior to being appointed General Manager in 2018.
+Dean has 15 years’ experience in the engineering and contracting industries with a background in civil engineering.

 Chris is the General Manager of Petrogas, a Fuel & Lubricant distributor based out of Melbourne, Australia.
 Chris was the Financial Controller for Petrogas in the five years prior to taking the role as General Manager in September 2015.
 Chris has long standing family ties to the fuel industry and prior to joining the business held a variety of other roles within the fuel wholesale and retail industry, as well as a large corporate accounting firm.